Veeam Backup & Replication

 How Does ExaGrid Achieve the Industry’s Fastest Restores, VM Boots, and Offsite Tape Copies?

 Ninety-five percent of restores or more, VM boots, and offsite tape copies come from the most recent backup, so keeping the most recent backup in only deduplicated form will require a compute-intensive, time-consuming data “rehydration” process that will slow down restores.
-VM boots can take hours from deduplicated data.
-Since ExaGrid writes directly to the disk landing zone, the most recent backups are kept in their full, undeduplicated, native form.
+VM boots can take hours from first generation inline deduplicated data approaches.
+Since ExaGrid writes directly to the disk-cache Landing Zone, as you would to low-cost primary storage disk, the most recent backups are kept in their full, undeduplicated, native form.
 All restores, VM boots, and offsite tape copies are disk-read fast as the overhead of the data rehydration process is avoided.

-ExaGrid provides the data for a VM boot in seconds to single-digit minutes versus the hours it takes for inline data deduplication backup storage appliances that only store deduplicated data.
+ExaGrid Tiered Backup Storage provides the data for a VM boot in seconds to single-digit minutes versus the hours it takes for inline data deduplication appliances that only store deduplicated data.
 ExaGrid maintains all long-term retention in a deduplicated format for storage efficiency.

-ExaGrid provides the best of both worlds – writing to ExaGrid’s disk landing zone delivers the fast ingest and restore performance of straight disk while also leveraging the cost savings gained with long-term deduplicated storage.
+ExaGrid provides the best of both worlds – writing to ExaGrid’s disk-cache Landing Zone delivers the fast ingest and restore performance of straight disk while also leveraging the cost savings gained with long-term deduplicated repository.
 ExaGrid is the only deduplication solution with these combined benefits in a single product.

 What About Data Growth?
 Will ExaGrid Customers Need a Forklift Upgrade?